Signs of Balding at 20: Causes, Treatments, & Guidance from Men Who’ve Navigated Early Hair Loss

 Hairstyles that pull tightly on the hair follicle can cause damage over time, leading to a type of hair loss called traction alopecia.
 If you’re a fan of cornrows, dreadlocks or braids, you may want to consider looser styles.

 This type of hair loss can be reversed if you stop the tension on the hair follicle.
-But if you stick with tight styles it can eventually lead to further hair loss and permanent damage.
+However, sticking with tight styles can eventually lead to further hair loss and permanent damage.

 It’s official.
 Hims is a hit.